bob1de/hass-apps/docs/apps/heaty/index.rst

 hence I want to explain here what the exact preconditions for using Heaty actually are.

+1. Heaty controls so-called rooms.
+However, a room doesn't have to be a real room inside of a building.
+Think of it as a zone in which the temperature should be the same everywhere.

-1. You need at least one radiator thermostat in each room you want to control.
+2. You need at least one radiator thermostat in each room you want to control.
 Such a thermostat must be recognized as a climate entity in Home Assistant, and setting the target temperature from the Home Assistant web interface should work reliably.
 Additional wall